Sandy, Bedfordshire: History

-An archaeological dig in May 2006 revealed that the area may have been settled earlier than 250 BC.
-However, Sandy was a Roman settlement and was probably an important trading centre and staging post in the Roman era.
+The Sandy area has a long history of occupation, with evidence found for settlement prior to 250 BC.
+Sandy was a Roman settlement, when it was probably an important trading centre and staging post.
 An ancient hill fort, now heavily wooded and traditionally known as Caesar's Camp, although more commonly called "the sand hills" or "the lookout", still overlooks the town.

-Sandy is referred to in the Domesday Book, as Sandeia, a derivation from the Old English Sandieg, meaning a sand-island.
-In 1086 Sandy was listed in the Domesday Book as being held by Eudo Fitzhubert, who is likely to have been the tenant.
+Sandy is referred to in the Domesday Book of 1086, as Sandeia, a derivation from the Old English Sandieg, meaning a sand-island.
+At that time it was part of the ancient hundred of Weneslawe and was held by Eudo Fitzhubert, who is likely to have been the tenant.
 He was probably also known as Eudo Dapifer, who was a high steward for William the Conqueror, and based in Colchester Castle.